 No matter how many times I hike Bear Creek I still marvel at the effort and ingenuity that went into building this trail.
 In the 1870’s miners discovered large quantities of gold and silver in the Bear Creek basin southeast of Ouray.
 Accessing the claims proved difficult.
-A deep gorge, formed by sheer vertical walls rising high above the rugged creek bed, guarded the entrance to the basin.
+A deep gorge, formed by sheer vertical walls rising high above the rugged creek, guarded the entrance to the basin.
 Building a trail in the steep rocky terrain along the creek bottom was not an option.
 Instead the miners blasted a narrow ledge into the cliff 700-ft. above the gorge.

 Today, the Bear Creek National Recreation Trail follows this amazing route up beautiful Bear Creek Canyon.
 A series of long switchbacks with wonderful views of the Mt.
-Sneffels range climbs 1,000-ft. up the east side of the Uncompahgre Gorge to reach the traverse of the ledge high above the Bear Creek.
+Sneffels range climbs 1,000-ft. up the east side of the Uncompahgre Gorge to reach the traverse of the ledge high above Bear Creek.
 Beyond Bear Creek’s gorge the trail wanders through forests and alpine meadows beside the creek’s tumbling cascades, visiting two scenic abandoned mines along the way.

 Buy the Book